ToolboxHub/ToolboxToolbox/README.md

 matlab -nosplash -nodesktop -r "userpath(fullfile(getenv('HOME'), 'Documents', 'MATLAB'));exit"
 ```

-In Matlab, try deploying a sample toolbox called `sample-repo`, which contains a file called `master.txt`.
+In Matlab, try deploying a sample toolbox called [sample-repo](https://github.com/ToolboxHub/sample-repo), which contains a file called `master.txt`.
 You should find find this file on your Matlab path.
 ```
 tbUse('sample-repo');
 which master.txt
 ```

-You should see something like the following:
+You should see results like the following:
 ```
 >> tbUse('sample-repo')
 Updating "ToolboxRegistry".